 what I do know

-Is that jesus arrived to a big city
+Is that Jesus arrived to a big city

 After traveling a long way through the desert.

-He arrived on a burra,
+He arrived on a donkey,

 his path honored with